Latte Filters

 Escaping

-query generates a query string in the URL
+query generates a query string in a URL

 There are also escaping filters for HTML (escapeHtml and escapeHtmlComment), XML (escapeXml), JavaScript (escapeJs), CSS (escapeCss) and iCalendar (escapeICal), which Latte uses itself thanks to context-aware escaping and you do not need to write them.